 Can I drink alcohol?

 The combination of gabapentin and alcohol can cause significant drowsiness if you have just started on this medicine or the dose has recently been increased.
-We advise you not to drink alcohol when you first start this medicine and while we are increasing the dose.
+We advise you not to drink alcohol when you first start this medication and while we are increasing the dose.
 Once you are on a stable dose and the drowsiness caused by the gabapentin stops, you may drink alcohol in moderation.

 Can I take other medicines together with gabapentin?

-The absorption of gabapentin is affected by certain indigestion / antacid medication.
+The absorption of gabapentin is affected by certain indigestion / antacid mixtures.
 Always tell your doctor, nurse or pharmacist which other medicines you are taking or buying, so they can make sure there are no interactions between your medicines.